Akongstad/DevOps-group-p/SLA.md

 **Back-off requirements:** When an error occurs on a request, wait 15 seconds for each failed request.

-**Response time-frame:** the response time the Customer can expect on complaints is as followed:
+**Response time-frame:** The response time the Customer can expect on complaints is as followed:

 | Day      | Time |
 |----------|------|
 | Mon-Thur | 24h  |
 | Fri-Sun  | 72h  |

-The response time may vary, however the Customer should receive
+The response time may vary, however the Customer should receive a response within the time-frame given above.

 ***NOTE:*** The days are excluding Danish holidays.